TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/v2-pipeline-development-issue-activities-common-solutions.md

 ### **Common Issues**

 * You can parameterize a linked service and pass dynamic values at run time.
 For example, parameterize database name or other properties.
 See [Parameterize Linked Services](https://docs.microsoft.com/azure/data-factory/parameterize-linked-services#supported-data-stores) for the list of supported linked service types.
-* If you hit any issue during publishing, click "Validate" or "Validate all" button to validate your payload.
-If anything shows up in the validation pane, click that item.
-It will navigate you to the problem.
-For the error message to fix it.
+* If you run into any issue during publishing, select **Validate** or **Validate all** to validate your payload.
+If anything shows up in the **Validation** pane, select that item.
+It will navigate you to the problem so that you can fix it.

 * If your pipeline run can't run successfully:
-  * Find the referenced linked service first.
-Try test connection in Linked Service.
-Follow the error message to fix your linked service if test connection failed.
+  * First, find the referenced linked service.
+In **Linked Service**, try a test connection.
+Follow the error message to fix your linked service if the test connection fails.
-  * Find the referenced dataset, try to do "Preview data".
+  * Find the referenced dataset, by selecting **Preview data** if possible.
 Follow the error message to fix it if you see any failures.
-  * Try [debug run](https://docs.microsoft.com/azure/data-factory/iterative-development-debugging).
+  * Try a [debug run](https://docs.microsoft.com/azure/data-factory/iterative-development-debugging).
 You can also set breakpoint in your activity during debugging.

 ## **Recommended Documents**